Currency Exchange Tips and Tricks for students

-Exchanging your local foreign currency in the UK or Australia is a critical matter, especially if you find reading and making rates calculations a little challenging.
-But before going into reading and calculating rates, you, as an international student, you have to be prepared while travelling.
+Exchanging your local currency where you study is a critical matter, especially if you find reading and rates calculations a little challenging.
+Still, as an international student, you have to be prepared while travelling.
 Read on to find out the best currency exchange tips and tricks.

-5- Know when to use your credit card and when to use your debit card.
-Withdrawing cash at a foreign ATM will make you pay overly-priced foreign-transaction charges.
-Use your Credit Card for large purchases and Debit Card for cash withdrawals.
-Make sure you know the international fees you will be charged when using any of them.
+Withdrawing cash at a ATM will make you pay excessive foreign-transaction charges.
+Instead, use your Credit Card for large purchases and Debit Card for cash withdrawals.
+Be sure you know the international fees you will be charged when using any of them.